jsownz/personal-dictionary/README.md

-# Personal Dictionary Generator
+# Dictionary Manifest

+A brute force attack attempts to determine a secret by trying every possible combination.

+A dictionary attack is typically a guessing attack which uses pre-compiled list of options.
+Rather then trying every option, only try complete options which are likely to work.

+In current times most brute force attacks against sufficiently chaotic passwords are unlikely to be successful within a reasonable time frame.
+A dictionary attack on the other hand retains its relevance in the insistence of so many users creating passwords that are based off of information.

-Generate a dictionary list as a text file using permutations of terms that are entered by the user into a JSON file.
-Terms are intended to be accumulated during information gathering phase of a penetration test.
+Dictionary Manifest quickly generates an intelligent wordlist using permutations of terms entered into a JSON template.
+Terms are intended to be accumulated during information gathering phase of a penetration test (e.g.: pet names, sports, family members, etc).
 The more relevant the terms, the higher chance of success.
-Terms are in categories that are similar to those of security questions or personal terms one would be prone to remember.
+See template 'config.json'

 This is an open project and all developers are welcome to join.